harism06/MealMatchup/README.md

 # 🍔 MealMatchup

-MealMatchup is a web application that allows users to discover and order food from various restaurants.
+MealMatchup is a web application that compares UberEats and DoorDash food delivery companies by time and money efficiency, enabling users to discover menu options from various restaurants.
+**NOTE: THIS APPLICATION UTILIZES MOCK DATA FOR EDUCATIONAL PURPOSES ONLY.
+WHILE IT SIMULATES THE COMPARISON OF UBEREATS AND DOORDASH, PLEASE BE AWARE THAT THE TIME AND COST EFFICIENCY MEASUREMENTS ARE FOR ILLUSTRATIVE PURPOSES AND DO NOT REFLECT REAL-WORLD DATA.
+THE PRIMARY GOAL IS TO PROVIDE USERS WITH AN OPPORTUNITY TO EXPLORE MENU OPTIONS FROM VARIOUS RESTAURANTS IN A SIMULATED ENVIRONMENT.**

 ## 📋 Table of Contents